Applying to Integrative Systems + Design

 Please contact ETS to have an official score report sent to the University of Michigan (institution code 1839).

-GRE scores must be five years old or less as of the application deadline to be used for consideration.
+GRE scores must be less than five years old as of the application deadline to be used for consideration.

 Applicants whose native language is not English must demonstrate English proficiency and are required to provide one of the official score reports in the table below.
 If you received a bachelor's degree from a college or university where the language of instruction is exclusively English, the English proficiency requirement MAY be waived.
 In some cases, we may require students to take courses at the English Language Institute.